HarshRajat/ethereum-push-notification-system/README.md

 # ethereum-push-notification-system
 Protocol for Push notifications for Ethereum (EPNS)

+# more info
+The repo is moved to it's own organization here: https://github.com/Ethereum-Push-Notification-System/

 # What are the benefits of having this push notification system on Ethereum?

 I see a ton of benefits with the EPNS (Ethereum Push Notification System), both for Ethereum and for third party solidity projects, some of which are: